Women In Leadership

 HILLARY NEEDLE '89

 Hillary Needle, President of Hillary Needle Events Inc., has more than 20 years of senior management expertise in event planning.
 Her experience includes serving as the Director of Development for the American Heart Association and then as an Executive Vice President for eight years at a prominent event planning corporation active in fundraising event management for not-for-profit organizations.
+Hillary created Hillary Needle Events Inc. in 2009 to bring her creativity, passion and dedication directly to her clients.

 Clients value her unique ability to create exciting opportunities to generate revenue and gain recognition for their events.
 She brings organizational skills and staffing knowledge for a broad spectrum of special events that include large galas, golf outings, networking receptions, food tastings, fashion shows, art auctions and educational symposiums.
 Hillary is successful in developing and implementing strategies that help organizations brand and grow existing events in addition to building an event from concept to celebration.